byte-forger/byte-forger/README.md

 ### 🟣 About Me

-I'm a data-focused engineer who enjoys turning messy, raw datasets into clear, actionable insight.
+I'm a data-focused who enjoys turning messy, raw datasets into clear, actionable insight.
 My work centers on data cleaning, exploratory analysis, and building dashboards that make decisions easier — with a growing focus on the statistical and machine-learning methods that turn description into prediction.

 I approach analysis with a product mindset: every chart or model exists to answer a real question for a real decision-maker, not to sit in a notebook.